vernisaz/rust_dev_studio/README.md

 - The [Simple Thread Pool](https://github.com/vernisaz/simtpool)
 - The [Simple Config](https://github.com/vernisaz/simconfig)

-Common scripts are containing scripts only required to build other crates.
+Common scripts are containing scripts used for building crates.
-The **crates** directory on the level of repository directories has to be created prior building unless it's already exists.
+The **crates** directory on the level of repository directories has to be created prior a building unless it's already exists.
 Run **rb** in the each crate repository.

+Finally
-[bee.7b](./bee.7b) script used for building **RDS**, and [bee-term.7b](./bee-term.7b) script used to build the terminal.
+[bee.7b](./bee.7b) script used for building **RDS**, and [bee-term.7b](./bee-term.7b) script used to build the **terminal**.

+## Packaging
+Although you can configure the development studio yourself accordingly to a web server and other components location, there is the predefined packaging.

+It includes all required **RDS** components.
+Just launch `./rds.sh` or `.\rds.bat` on _Windows_ and you can start using the **RDS**.
+The access URL's stored in `rds.url`.

+There is a RustBee [script](https://github.com/vernisaz/rust_dev_studio/blob/master/install/bee.7b) to create the standard packaging.

 ## Working tips